top of page

 Paradise Field is a collection that considers how choices are made about those things that surround us.
 Here an undulating field of traditional looking botanical prints shifts in perspective.
 Drawn versions of local wildflowers, they collectively re-present an ideal Southern Ontario garden paradise in a soothingly familiar field of information.
 Each plant is easily named, free of labour, has a history of botanic use, is perennially returning and together bloom continuously throughout our growing season.

 All these plants were introduced to Canada.
-Their names are multiple reminders of someone, somewhere or something else.
-From royalty (Queen Anne’s Lace, King Cup, King Devil), the gods and saints (Helenium, Hypericum, Elf wort, St. John’s Wort, St. Joseph’s flower, Maudleyn Daisy) and animals (Bird’s Nest, Oxeye Daisy, Hawkweed, Fox-and-cubs, Hive-vine, Horseweed, Crowfoot, Goatweed, Goat’s Beard), they are not our own.
+Their names are multiple reminders of someone, somewhere or something else: Royalty (Queen Anne’s Lace, King Cup, King Devil); Gods and Saints (Helenium, Hypericum, Elf wort, St. John’s Wort, St. Joseph’s flower, Maudleyn Daisy): Birds and Beasts (Bird’s Nest, Oxeye Daisy, Hawkweed, Fox-and-cubs, Hive-vine, Horseweed, Crowfoot, Goatweed, Goat’s Beard).

 Paradise Field, 46x46cm, drypoint on Gampi, editions of 10. $400 each.